DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 It also leverages a powerful query languge that allows you to slice and filter the data the endpoint returns.

-For example the query in the snippet, filters the data where the column `state` contains the word `baden`
+For example the query in the snippet, filters the data where the column `State` contains the word `baden`

 ```js
 let query = {